Carpal Tunnel Syndrome

 To determine whether you are having carpal tunnel syndrome, your doctor might be asking you to one or more of the following tests.

-- Electromyography: This test is for measuring the tiny electrical discharges which are produced in muscles.
+Electromyography is used for measuring the tiny electrical discharges which are produced in muscles.
 Your doctor will be inserting a thin needle electrode into specific muscles to evaluate the electrical activity when muscles contract and rest.
 This test can help in identifying damage to the muscles which are controlled by the median nerve.
 It also helps in ruling out other conditions.

-- Nerve conduction study: This is a variation of electromyography, where two electrodes are taped to your skin.
+Nerve conduction study is a variation of electromyography, where two electrodes are taped to your skin.
 A small shock is passed through the median nerve in order to see if electrical impulses are slowed in the carpal tunnel.
 This test can help diagnose your condition, as well as in ruling out other conditions.

 Carpal tunnel syndrome should be treated as soon as possible once you start seeing the symptoms.
 When the illness in the early stages, it might go away after you perform some simple activities.